terracom/liveall.eu_docs/README.rst

 Liveall.eu Docs
 ===============

-File are contain the docs for Liveall.eu as published on https://livealleu-docs.readthedocs.io/
+Files contain the docs for Liveall.eu as published on https://livealleu-docs.readthedocs.io/